jallen2034/cbc-take-home/README.md

 ### Get to know project tech stack

-This simple project is a starting point for your take-home test.
-It is built with the following technologies:
+This project is built with the following technologies:

 - [React](https://reactjs.org/), a JavaScript library for building user interfaces
 - [Next.js](https://nextjs.org/), a frontend framework for server-side rendering, easy routing, serverless RESTful API